LorenzoPichetti/SbatchMan/docs/learn/launching_jobs.md

 # Advanced Job Submission

+`SbatchMan` supports launching jobs using a YAML file or through the Python API.
+This guide will walk you through both methods, allowing you to manage complex job configurations and launch them efficiently.

+## Launching Jobs using a YAML File
-`SbatchMan` simplifies running large-scale experiments by allowing you to launch multiple jobs from a single YAML file.
-This approach is ideal for parameter sweeps and testing combinations of different parameters.
+This section explains how to use `SbatchMan` to launch jobs defined in a YAML file.
+This is particularly useful for managing complex experiments with multiple configurations and parameters.

-## The Launch Command
+### The Launch Command

 To launch a batch of jobs, use the `launch` command with the `--file` option: